-By 1967, when the company’s new premises at Fletcher House, 810 Great South Road, Penrose was nearing completion, a worthwhile collection of nineteenth century and early twentieth century New Zealand art had been assembled.
+By 1967, when the company’s new premises at Fletcher House, 810 Great South Road, Penrose, was nearing completion, a worthwhile collection of 19th-century and early-20th-century New Zealand art had been assembled.
 However, the size of the new premises determined that a greater number of paintings would shortly be required.

-During the years 1967–1981 paintings by early artists who visited this country were collected as well as paintings by those who settled here.
+From 1967 to 1981, paintings by early artists who visited this country were collected, as well as paintings by those who settled here.
 New Zealand-born artists across the whole spectrum of styles and periods were collected.
-Younger emerging artists were not neglected nor were works by such eminent foreign figures as Petrus van der Velden and, after the turn of the century, Claus Fristrom, James McLauchlan Nairn, Girolamo Nerli and later Rudolf Gopas, whose impact as teachers was so significant.
+Younger emerging artists were not neglected, nor were works by such eminent foreign figures as Petrus van der Velden and, after the turn of the century, Claus Fristrom, James McLauchlan Nairn, Girolamo Nerli, and later Rudolf Gopas, whose impact as teachers was so significant.

-Buying for the collection was done at dealer galleries and at auction where Lady Fletcher received a deserved reputation for her discerning eye and spirited bidding.
-Her special coup in purchasing Alfred Sharpe’s large watercolour Sunset on the Puhoi River (Wenderholm) at Cordy’s in 1971 is far from being the only one for which she was responsible.
+Buying for the collection was done at dealer galleries and at auction, where Lady Fletcher received a deserved reputation for her discerning eye and spirited bidding.
+Her special coup in securing Alfred Sharpe’s large watercolour Sunset on the Puhoi River, Wenderholm at Cordy’s in 1971 is far from a rare instance of a choice purchase for which she was responsible.

-It owed its origin to two men, Sir Ronald Trotter and Jack Hodgetts, whose decision it was to enhance the new 26-storey Challenge House on The Terrace, Wellington with original paintings.
-Over the following ten years a portfolio of 120 paintings was acquired, mostly but not exclusively landscapes considered most appropriate for a largely rural company.
-Later Lady Trotter added a large contemporary collection of paintings to the Challenge Collection many of which were hung in the offices of subsidiary companies as well as in the company’s Head Office.
+It owed its origin to two men, Sir Ronald Trotter and Jack Hodgetts, whose decision it was to enhance the new 26-storey Challenge House on The Terrace, Te Whanganui-a-Tara, with original paintings.
+Over the following ten years, a portfolio of 120 paintings was acquired, mostly but not exclusively landscapes, considered most appropriate for a largely rural company.
+Later, Margaret, Lady Trotter, added a large contemporary collection of paintings to the Challenge Collection, many of which were hung in the offices of subsidiary companies as well as in the company’s Head Office.

 Sir Miles Warren’s 1979 design brief for the new Challenge House included the provision of light, temperature and humidity controls suitable for the hanging of paintings.
 Lady Trotter was put in charge of buying additional works in preparation for the move.
 Fletcher Challenge House, Wellington, as this building was known on its completion, was one of the first examples in New Zealand of an office building being specifically designed to accommodate works of art.

-In Wellington, during the ten year period of her curatorship, Lady Trotter bought widely and adventurously in the contemporary area.
+In Te Whanganui-a-Tara, during the ten year period of her curatorship, Lady Trotter bought widely and adventurously in the contemporary area.
 She travelled throughout the country visiting dealer galleries and artists’ studios in search of the finest representative work by established major and emerging artists.
-Under her guidance important works by McCahon, Fomison and Hotere were added to the collection, as were significant works by abstract painters.
+Under her guidance, important works by McCahon, Tony Fomison, and Ralph Hotere were added to the collection, as were significant works by abstract painters.

-In anticipation of the merging of the two collections in Penrose it was decided in 1990 to form an Art Committee to administer it.
-The members of the committee were Sir James Fletcher (Chairman) and three of the company’s chief executives, John Hood, Michael Andrews and Neville Darrow, later succeeded by Bill Falconer.
-Their first task was to write a mission statement for the Fletcher Challenge Art Collection and to make the decision to appoint a full time art curator.
+In anticipation of the merging of the two collections in Penrose, it was decided in 1990 to form an Art Committee to administer it.
+The members of the committee were Sir James Fletcher (Chairman) and three of the company’s chief executives: John Hood, Michael Andrews, and Neville Darrow, later succeeded by Bill Falconer.
+Their first task was to write a mission statement for the Fletcher Challenge Art Collection and to make the decision to appoint a full-time curator.

-In a period which saw the dismantling of many of New Zealand’s corporate art collections the Fletcher Challenge Art Collection continued to go from strength to strength.
+In a period that saw the dismantling of many of New Zealand’s corporate art collections, the Fletcher Challenge Art Collection continued to go from strength to strength.
 Holdings of works by major and established mid-period New Zealand artists were updated; the collection of work by emerging artists was enthusiastically continued; gaps in the collection were filled.
-Visitors continued to be welcomed, among them artists, gallery personnel, staff and families and many guests of the company.
-A number of large scale charitable functions involving art tours were held in Fletcher House.
+Visitors continued to be welcomed, among them artists, gallery personnel, staff and family, and many guests of the company.
+A number of large-scale charitable functions involving art tours were held in Fletcher House.

-Since 2001 when Fletcher Challenge Limited was broken up as a corporation, the collection was renamed – The Fletcher Trust Collection.
-Fletcher Building, one of the four divisions, remained headquartered at Penrose, Auckland and it is here, in Fletcher House and in other closely associated buildings that most of the Trust’s paintings continue to be displayed.
-The wider display of the collection fits within the Trust’s philanthropic objective to “promote New Zealand art through the display, exhibition, research, scholarship and the loan of paintings”.
+In 2001, when Fletcher Challenge Limited was broken up as a corporation, the collection was renamed the Fletcher Trust Collection.
+Fletcher Building, one of the four divisions, remained headquartered at Penrose, and it is here that many of artworks continue to be displayed.
+The wider display of the collection fits within the Trust’s philanthropic objective to ‘promote New Zealand art through the display, exhibition, research, scholarship and the loan of paintings’.